breid-phys/aida-ionosphere/README.md

 AIDA is a real-time ionosphere/plasmasphere data assimilation model.
 AIDA uses measurements from ground- and satellite-based Global Navigation Satellite (GNSS) receivers and ionosondes to produce an improved global ionospheric representation.
 This package contains the necessary software to read the output files produced by the AIDA system, and produce outputs of electron density, Total Electron Content (TEC), MUF3000, and various ionospheric profile parameters (NmF2, foF2, hmF2, etc.)

+The AIDA interpreter is a standalone package to read the AIDA output files.
+It requires output from the AIDA model from [https://spaceweather.bham.ac.uk/output/](https://spaceweather.bham.ac.uk/output/).

+To access AIDA model output and forecast products, it is necessary to create a free account at [https://spaceweather.bham.ac.uk/accounts/register/](https://spaceweather.bham.ac.uk/accounts/register/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>